dropwizard/dropwizard/docs/source/manual/core.rst

 Servlet filters
 ---------------

 Another way to create filters is by creating servlet filters.
-They offer a way to to register filters that apply both to servlet requests as well as resource requests.
+They offer a way to register filters that apply both to servlet requests as well as resource requests.
 Jetty comes with a few `bundled`_  filters which may already suit your needs.
 If you want to create your own filter, this example demonstrates a servlet filter analogous to the previous example: